 For more information have a look at the public bus website here.

 I hope this post helps show you that you can visit Santorini on a budget!
-I was pleasantly surprised when I got there and realised this, although it made me annoyed because I could have visited earlier than I had!
+I was pleasantly surprised when I got there and realised this, although it made me annoyed because I could have visited earlier than I did!

 To SEE my trip to Santorini and to help convince you that you need to visit, have a look at my YouTube video:

 This post is in collaboration with Marco Polo Guides however all opinions and thoughts are my own and I really like their guides.
-This posts also contains affiliate links but at no extra cost to you, I just get a small commission for recommending products, tours, and websites to you that I love if you book or purchase them.